Your guide to Dorothea Dix Park

 Photo by RALtoday

 Dorothea Dix Park is the largest public park in Raleigh at 308 acres, and it’s seriously grown in the last few years.
-We’ve decided it’s time for Dix Park to get its own spotlight from us, starting off with landmarks — we’ll also cover history and what’s coming soon, too.
+We’ve decided it’s time for Dix Park to get its own spotlight from us, from landmarks and history to what’s next for this local favorite.

 RAL_DixParkMap_NOV2025